Fasting during Ramadan: The Qur'an

 (Fasting) for a fixed number of days; but if any of you is ill, or on a journey, the prescribed number (Should be made up) from days later.
 For those who can do it (With hardship), is a ransom, the feeding of one that is indigent.
 But he that will give more, of his own free will,- it is better for him.
-And it is better for you that ye fast, if ye only knew.
+And it is better for you that you fast, if you only knew.